 A BRIEF HISTORY OF SOLAR, NET METERING AND COMMON MYTHS OF SOLAR INSTALLATION

-Humans have worshipped the sun for millennia.
-This was a shared experience across the globe, although humans didn’t interact across continents or even begin to comprehend other cultures the way we do now.
+Humans have worshiped the sun for millennia.
+This was a shared experience across the globe, although humans didn’t interact across continents.
+Nor did they even begin to comprehend other cultures the way we do now.
 It was the beginning of man’s basic desire to understand himself in the scope of the universe.
 We created a connection to what was the most powerful thing we could imagine.

 The sun was always the bringer of light and heat to people.
 Over time we developed tools and culture, and we used the sun as well: from the first magnifying glass designed to concentrate rays for lighting fires, to utilizing the sun in construction design so that it faced our living spaces to concentrate heat for comfort.

 Humans experimented with solar over the next thousands of years.
 In the mid-1800s we had already build “heat boxes” for cooking, basically little solar ovens, and over time we discovered that some metals were able to generate electricity.
 The next big advancement came in 1954 when we developed the first PV cell.

 The oil crises of the 1970s pushed the country into new territory and things changed.
 We gained an automotive speed limit, fuel economy standards, and money was put into renewables like solar, tidal, biomass, wind, and so on.
 As more and more people participated in this new thinking, it became necessary to measure the flow of locally generated electricity into the country’s electric grid.

 NET METERING – STORING WHAT YOU GENERATE FOR USE LATER

 The concept of net metering means that you can use the grid to store your excess energy produced during the day, and draw it back in at night, when your system is producing less.
 The utility will charge you only for what the difference is, and in the case that you are producing more than you use, it is possible that you can be marginally paid for what you generated.